Read time 8 minutes

 Q. Is there any need for expert guidance or supervision to perform the manual solutions described to fix the problem?

 A. Not at all.
 The manual solutions to fix “Can’t play MP4 videos in Windows 10” are simple to perform.
-But if these do not work for you, try the professional Video Repair tool as suggested.
+But if these do not work for you, try the professional software as suggested.

-Q. Can the Kernel Video Repair tool repair a bunch of MP4 video files?
+Q. Can this tool repair a bunch of MP4 video files?

 A. Yes, of course.
 The tool is designed with advanced algorithms that support the repair of a number of video file formats, including MP4.

-Q. Mention the limitation of the free trial version of the Kernel Video Repair tool.
+Q. Mention the limitation of the free trial version of the software.

-A. The only limitation of the free trial version of the Kernel Video Repair tool is that the repaired video file will play for only 30 seconds from the start.
+A. The only limitation of the free trial version of the tool is that the repaired video file will play for only 30 seconds from the start.
 To view or play the complete length video, purchase the full version of the tool.

-Q. Can I repair video files from my iPhone using the Kernel Video Repair?
+Q. Can I repair video files from my iPhone using this product?

 A. Yes, the tool can be run on Windows systems only, but it can repair videos from iPhones and iPads.